LebCit/blog-doc/views/posts/the-main-route.md

 ---
 title: The Main Route
-date: 2022/11/07
+publish_date: 2022-11-07
 description: The blog behind the curtains
-featuredImage: /static/images/the-main-route.avif
+featuredImage: "/static/images/the-main-route.avif"
-tags: [Blog-Doc,Blog,Server-Side]
+tags: [Blog, Server-Side]
+published: true
 ---
 The` mainRoute.js` file, under the **routes** folder, is where all the functionalities of the blog are defined.
 It collects, paginates and displays, all the Markdown files in the **posts** folder under the **views** folder.